rwaffen/wallcollage/README.md

         -w, --width       # The width of the collage.
 Defaults to 2560.
         -h, --height      # The height of the collage.
 Defaults to 1440.
         -r, --resolution  # Preset of resolutions.
-        -n, --name        # The name and path for output file.
         -d, --debug       # Activate to get some debug information.

 The path cannot inlcude spaces in folder names!